 PARENTS, FRIENDS & FAMILY

 Parents are welcome to contact the Office of Career Services with questions or concerns about their students.
-We also invite your participation in our programming if you wish to become involved in our Parent Network (see page to left for details and to register).
+We also invite your participation in our programming if you wish to become involved in our Family Network (see page to left for details and to register).